offby1/rudybot/README.fts.md

 Random notes about sqlite's full-text stuff.

-I backed up the live db by doing `sqlite3 /mnt/rudybot/corpus.db .dump > /tmp/eyow`.
+I backed up the live db by doing

+    sqlite3 /mnt/rudybot/corpus.db .dump > /tmp/eyow

-That took a surprisingly long time -- five or ten minutes, maybe longer.
+That took a surprisingly long time -- five or ten minutes, maybe longer (see Note below).
 That file compressed nicely with gzip.
 Then I copied it to the laptop, uncompressed, and loaded it into a fresh db via something like